williamkosasih19/bob/README.md

 will copy the current binary file, and paste the input_file into the end of the copied binary. when extract() is run, will extract the content and run it.
 }
-Testing :
+syntax :
-1. Write a .bob program, check if it runs correctly
-2. Write a c++ equivalent program, check if it runs correctly
-3. Compile both bob program and c++ program
-4. diff bob.out cpp.out
-5. if there are any difference(given that the logic of both programs are correct, then there is something wrong with the compiler, else it’s working fine) If the interpreter is working correctly, then diff will not show anything.
-I will write a bash script that will automatically check if diff returns anything.
-If it doesn’t it will print PASS else, it will print ERROR syntax : var var_name value ex : var i 0
+var var_name value
+ex : var i 0